 Dinner and accommodation in Izmir or Kuşadası. ( Breakfast – Lunch – Dinner )

-First, we will visit Priene.
-The ancient city of Priene, which was established 2500 years ago at the foot of the Mykale Mountain, was a port city at that time.
-There are many works of art and architecture belonging to the ancient Greek period such as the marble streets laying parallel to each other and water channels.
-The Priene Theater and the Temple of Athena Polias were built by Alexander the Great as a gift.
+Priene; The ancient city of Priene, established 2500 years ago at the foot of the Mykale Mountain, was a port city then.
+Many works of art and architecture belong to the ancient Greek period, such as the marble streets parallel to each other and water channels.
+Alexander the Great built the Priene Theater and the Temple of Athena Polias as gifts.
 After a 20 km ride, we will visit the Miletos ruins.

-We will see the ancient theater with a capacity of 15,000, the Miletos Museum, the Temple of Serapis, and the Faustina Bath, built by Marcus Aurelius in the name of his wife.
+Miletus: Visit the ancient theatre, which has a capacity of 15,000, the Miletos Museum, the Temple of Serapis, and the Faustina Bath, built by Marcus Aurelius in the name of his wife.
 There is a 20 km-long sacred marble road between the Temple of Serapis in Miletos and the Temple of Apollo in Didim.
-Miletos people used to go to the temple of Apollo for pilgrimage and religious rituals through this holy path.
+Miletos people used to go to the Temple of Apollo for pilgrimage and religious rituals through this holy path.

-After our visits, we will have lunch at a local restaurant and drive to Aphrodisias.
-Upon arrival, we will visit the ancient Aphrodisias, named after Aphrodite, whom we know as the goddess of love and beauty in mythology.
-The Aphrodisias Temple, which still survives today, was used as a temple during the Roman period and was later turned into a Christian basilica.
+Aphrodisias is named after Aphrodite, mythology's goddess of love and beauty.
+The Aphrodisias Temple, which still survives today, was used as a temple during the Roman period and later turned into a Christian basilica.
 We will admire the magnificent Aphrodisias Temple, the 30,000-seat stadium, the Roman bath, the Odeon, and the Ancient Theater of Aphrodisias.

 Dinner and accommodation in a thermal hotel in Pamukkale. ( Breakfast – Lunch – Dinner )